vuesion/docs/en/tutorials/prefetch-and-state-transfer.md

 In the context of server-side-rendering, this works a little bit different.

 To execute API calls on the server, we have to know about these calls.
-In order to to know about them, we need to make them static and find out which components that matches the current route have this function.
+In order to to know about them, we need to make them static and find out which components that match the current route have this function.

 If we have a look at the file `./src/server/isomorphic.ts`: